steve2130/Split-Flap-Clock/2D Drawing/Test (Single Module)/readme.md

 If you want to build this version as a prototype like me, remember that this design is designed to build with 2mm thick cardboard.
 Flaps and the shell/outer structure should be made with cardboard.
-Black cardboard looks way better than other colors for me.
+Black cardboard looks way better than other colors imo.

 Remember that this design is only for test.